Step by step guide for Fredhopper customers

 It is recommended to check the Summary of updates on a regular basis.
 For an integration that uses full data loads only, it is sufficient to retrieve this after an activation.
 If you are using incremental data loads, you should check on an hourly basis if there have been errors in the last hour.

-Many requests on the Feedback API require the catalog ID, you can use the to retrieve a list of catalogs and the latest active version.
+Many requests on the Feedback API require the catalog ID, you can use the Catalog API to retrieve a list of catalogs and the latest active version.